christianpaquin/sd-jwt/README.md

 # Simple selective disclosure for JSON Web Tokens

-This project contains a reference implementation of the [Selective Disclosure for JWTs (SD-JWT)](https://www.ietf.org/archive/id/draft-fett-oauth-selective-disclosure-jwt-00.html) draft.
+This project contains a reference implementation of the [Selective Disclosure JWT (SD-JWT)](https://datatracker.ietf.org/doc/html/draft-fett-selective-disclosure-jwt) specification.
 It code is for reference only, it shouldn't be used in production.

-*** WORK IN PROGRESS ***
+*** WORK IN PROGRESS ***: The implementation aims to keep up to date with the specification [published on github](https://github.com/oauthstuff/draft-selective-disclosure-jwt).
+It currently matches the version of Oct 8th, 2022 (commit [a9d4b5](https://github.com/oauth-wg/oauth-selective-disclosure-jwt/commit/a9d4b52d25035018350b019c928d84a3be553486)), with the following caveat:

-***NOTE***: Implementation does not yet fully match the specification.
-Only the bearer JWTs are currently supported.
+* Blinding claim names ([PR 124](https://github.com/oauth-wg/oauth-selective-disclosure-jwt/pull/124)) is not yet supported

 ## Setup